In this post, we take a tour of the most popular machine learning algorithms.

 Input data is called training data and has a known label or result such as spam/not-spam or a stock price at a time.

-A model is prepared through a training process where it is required to make predictions and is corrected when those predictions are wrong.
+A model is prepared through a training process in which it is required to make predictions and is corrected when those predictions are wrong.
 The training process continues until the model achieves a desired level of accuracy on the training data.

 Example problems are classification and regression.